Wikitude/wikitude-cordova-plugin/Android/README.md

 # Augmented Reality - Wikitude SDK Plugin
 by Wikitude GmbH - [www.wikitude.com](http://www.wikitude.com)

-Interested in advanced usage of the plugin and need assistance?
+Interested in advanced usage of the plugin or have a question?
 [Register as a Wikitude developer](http://developer.wikitude.com) and get support in our forum.

 For further questions visit us on www.wikitude.com or contact us via `phonegap <at> wikitude.com`